 5 years of data with a website re-design and platform migration the base has been maintained.
 This is one big step towards maintaining the base but also how you manage other data sources is essential within the data lake and data warehouse.

-Getting the base right is the most important thing any business can do.
+Getting the technical and data base spot-on is the most important thing any business can do.
 The flexibility and options it can provide are endless but also allowing creativity in how the data can be looked at which would not have been viable previously.

 The business and marketing base is essential to long term growth.
-Disregarding its importance could have severe implications on the business.
+Disregarding its importance could have severe implications on the business performance and growth.